appcoreopc/Advanced-Wireshark-Network-Forensics/README.md

 For scenario 1.

+1. Where did the user contracted the virus

+2. any malware files

+3. kinda of calls made to external sources
+It makes various call.
+Seems like the ones that responding via Pot 80

+4. did try to propogate
+No

 The commands uses in wireshark

-ip.addr == 12.183.1.55
+To see traffic from 12.183.1.55 ip.addr == 12.183.1.55

 Look for acknowledgement when a SYNC call was made.
 It should ideally return ACK.